jonniek/mpv-playlistmanager/README.md

 # Mpv-Playlistmanager
 Mpv lua script to create and manage playlists.
 All parts work independently as long as on_loaded() and relevant variables from first rows are present, so if you want only certain features feel free to remove the others.
+Edit bottom rows of lua to change keybindings.

 ## Features
 - Loadfiles(P)